Cebu Capitol cable channel back on air

 In January, several employees of Sugbo TV filed a complaint against Magpale, Police Regional Office Director Marcelo Garbo, Regional Public Safety Battalion head Supt.
 Leopoldo Cabanag and lawyer Czareem Joseph Estella for alleged abuse of authority and other accusations.

-The complaint stemmed after the alleged “forced closure” of Sugbo TV in late December 2012 after Garcia was suspended for 6 months by the Office of the President for grave abuse of authority. – Rappler.com
+The complaint stemmed after the alleged “forced closure” of Sugbo TV in late December 2012 after Garcia was suspended for 6 months by the Office of the President for grave abuse of authority– Rappler.com

-How did this story make you feel?
+How does this make you feel?